 We have received a lot of donations, and our partnership with Greater Chicago Food Depository remains strong.
 So we don’t need individual donations right now, but stay tuned.
 If you have access to large scale donations or corporate donations, please get in touch with us at [email protected].

-It is estimated that 80% of blood drives have been canceled over the next four weeks, and hospitals are struggling to meet needs for blood donations.
-The blood drives at Willow will maintain safe social distancing practices, and you can give blood by appointment only.
-The next blood drive is May 31, 9 a.m.–3 p.m.
-Register here.
+It is estimated that 80% of blood drives have been canceled in the last few months, and hospitals are struggling to meet needs for blood donations.
+Consider donating blood through the Red Cross or Versiti.

 Prayer is a powerful tool that God has given us to fight fear and confusion.
 He has given us a spirit of power, peace, wisdom, and courage.
 We ask that you pray for the following: